 - The checkout: Here, things could get a little more complicated.
 Did your prospects abandon their cart due to extra costs?
 If so, offer discounts, eliminate the shipping or provide a "10% off!" on the retargeting ad message.
 If the problem was the online payment method, create a retargeting ad that could be talking about different payment methods or even the gift cards your prospects could use.

-- The customer: Are they first-timers?
+- The customer: Are they first-timers on your website?
 Are they repeaters?
-Are they "just checking"?
-Whatever their deal is, consider creating a specialized code.
+Are they "just checking" as a potential customer?
+Whatever their deal is, consider creating a specialized discount code.
 Loyal customers will feel valued and appreciated stumbling upon a retargeting ad that offers a "thank you for purchasing again!" code, while first-timers will feel welcome and loved.
 That way, you'll nudge them in the right direction and further down the funnel, helping them convert.

 Of course, segmentation isn't enough in and of itself.
 You will need to continue with creating something that your customers will think was especially for them.